Ex-Nissan chair Ghosn leaves jail, says to fight Japan's 'meritless' charges

 TOKYO (Reuters) - Ousted Nissan Motor Chairman Carlos Ghosn was released from jail on Wednesday after posting $9 million in bail, giving the executive fresh impetus to craft his defense against financial misconduct charges in Japan.

+He was wearing a workman’s uniform, face mask, blue cap and glasses when he slipped out of the Tokyo Detention House and got into a minicar unrecognized by many of the journalists and TV crews camped outside the facility, television footage showed.

+Public broadcaster NHK later showed aerial footage of the minicar driving away.

-The former titan of the global auto industry was released from the Tokyo Detention House, where he has been confined to a small, unheated room since he was arrested on Nov.
+The former titan of the global auto industry had been confined to a small, unheated room in the detention center for more than 100 days since he was arrested on Nov.
 19 on charges Ghosn has described as “meritless”.

 The Tokyo District Court said Ghosn has paid the 1 billion yen ($9 million) bail, among the highest ever in Japan, after it rejected a last-ditch appeal by prosecutors to keep him in jail.